Edward Edwards (painter): Life

 Edwards, the elder son of a chairmaker and carver, who had come from Shrewsbury, and settled in London, was born in London 7 March 1738.
-He was a weakly child, with distorted limbs, and remained of very small size all his life.
+He was a weak child, with distorted limbs, and remained of very small size all his life.
 At an early age he went to a French Protestant school, but at fifteen was removed in order to work at his father's business.